-- Foundations of the information sciences.
-This includes: the nature of information, links between physical, biological and social conceptions of information; library and information history, and philosophy of information.
+- Foundations of the information sciences: the nature of information, links between physical, biological and social conceptions of information; library and information history; philosophy of information.

-- Questions of documents and documentation.
-Here we focus on changes in the processes of documentation, the way information is organised and communicated in the move to a largely digital information environment.
-This work includes: the changing nature of documents and information resources; changes in scholarly communication and dissemination, and the consequences for information specialists; and representation, organisation and retrieval of information and knowledge.
+- Questions of documents and documentation: changes in the processes of documentation, the way information is organised and communicated within the infosphere; the changing nature of documents and information resources; changes in scholarly communication and dissemination, and the consequences for information specialists; description, organization, discovery and retrieval of information.

-- Information behaviour - of individuals and groups, and within society.
-Here we consider: models and concepts of information behaviour; information behaviour associated with emerging technologies and new media; behaviour associated with non-traditional realms exemplified by leisure and virtual communities; information/digital literacy; and digital ethics.
+- Information behaviour - of individuals and groups, and within society: models and concepts of information behaviour; information behaviour associated with emerging technologies and new media; behaviour associated with non-traditional realms exemplified by leisure and virtual communities; information/digital literacy; information ethics.